7thRA-ONE/Jolly-Roger/README.md

 <br>

-# 〽️ Why Should You Use Atlas as your Base:
+# 〽️ Why Should You Use Jolly Roger as your Base:

 <details close>